getgrav/grav-plugin-email/README.md

 # Configuration

-By default, the plugin uses PHP Mail as the mail engine.
+The plugin uses `sendmail` binary as the default mail engine.

 ```
 enabled: true